 The JCRC’s Robert H. Friebert Social Justice Award recognizes individuals who demonstrate courage, passion, dedication and leadership while working to eliminate discrimination and injustice in the greater Milwaukee area.
 Recipients need not be Jewish.
-The inaugural winner was James H. Hall.

 This award was created by Bob’s family and friends as a way to continue his legacy as a fierce advocate for justice.